vtchitruong/vtchitruong.github.io/docs/grade-10/topic-F/input-and-output.en.md

 In programming, **input** means the program **receives data** from the user, while **output** means the program **displays information** on the screen.

+---

 ## Reading input

+!!! note "Input in Python"

     To let the user enter data into a program, we use the built-in function `input()`.

 ![Illustration of the input() function](./input-and-output/input.png){loading=lazy width=300}